 Our behavior supervisors design ABA program and treatment goals that are appropriate for each child’s age and developmental level.
 Also, these goals are introduced in developmentally appropriate sequences.

 Professionally Trained Staff

 At Behavior Frontiers, we believe in providing extensive training to our own staff members, so that they have the skills they need to effectively help families with a range of behavior challenges.
 Our bachelor’s level behavior instructors receive initial, in-office instruction and practice in autism, ABA methods, data collection, and ethical issues.
 They also receive trainings in specialized topics, such as social facilitation, play skills training, toilet training, Picture Exchange Communication System, Non-violent Crisis Intervention, and more.

-Additionally, our behavior instructors have completed competency-based training in which they accurately and independently implemented these ABA methods with children with autism and other special needs.
+Additionally, our behavior instructors have completed competency-based training in which they accurately and independently implemented these ABA methods with individuals with autism and other special needs.
 All our behavior instructors have also passed both written and field evaluations demonstrating their proficiency with understanding and using these techniques.

 Furthermore, our senior behavior instructors and our master’s level behavior supervisors have completed advanced competency-based trainings related to their positions.

 We collaborate with each family to develop treatment goals for their child based on their child’s individual needs as well as each family’s priorities.
 Also, parents and caregivers are encouraged to participate in their child’s ABA treatment programs so that they can learn research-based strategies to confidently and effectively interact with their child.

 Behavior Frontiers collaborates with all professionals and agencies involved in the child’s treatment plan in order to promote appropriate and consistent ABA methods.
 Through frequent communication and collaboration with related funding sources and service providers, we strive to enhance the overall quality of each child’s treatment program.